-For the fiscal year ended June 30, 2023, this investment type consists of seven limited partnership investments ranging in commitment sizes from approximately \$20 million to \$25 million.
-There are no remaining commitments outstanding on these funds as of June 30, 2023.
+For the fiscal year ended June 30, 2024, this investment type consists of 11 limited partnership investments ranging in commitment sizes from approximately \$20 million to \$25 million, with \$54.8 million remaining commitments outstanding.
 The investments in this pool are illiquid and contain both closed and open-ended fund structures.